Skip to main content

 Why 4% quorum

-Low enough that realistic participation can reach quorum; high enough that a single whale cannot unilaterally pass a proposal.
+Low enough that realistic participation can reach quorum; high enough that no single operator can unilaterally pass a proposal — and the per-operator weight cap bounds concentration directly.
 4% maps to established DAO practice (Compound, Uniswap) and works in conjunction with the hardcoded safety bounds — the bounds mean a bad quorum can still only move parameters within the safe range.

 Regional governance bodies

-Content takedown introduces regional governance bodies with region-scoped BLACKLIST_ROLE grants.
+Content takedown introduces regional governance bodies with region-scoped blacklist authority.
 This is the only role that’s partitioned by jurisdiction; all other roles are single-tier global governance.
-Source ADR: 009-governance.md